kajott/PixelView/README.md

 Just run the executable to open the (initially blank) application window.
 Drag & drop an image file there to view it.

-Alternatively, run the executable with the full path of an image file as a command-line argument (e.g. by dragging and dropping an image file from the file manager onto the PixelView executable).
+Alternatively, run the executable with the full path of an image file as a command-line argument (e.g. by dragging and dropping an input file from the file manager onto the PixelView executable).
 In this case, PixelView will start up directly in full-screen mode and show the image.

 PixelView has four basic view modes:
 - **Fit** mode fits the whole image into the screen or window, leaving black bars around it if the aspect ratios don't match.
 This is the default mode when a new image is opened.